lanl/phoebus/doc/sphinx/src/governance.rst

 **Maintainer**: These are the core team who have “merge” permissions on the repo and are working to keep the code sustainable long term.

-To maintain their active status as a User, Contributor, or Maintainer, all members will agree to adhere to a Code of Conduct.
+To maintain their relevant active status, all members must make a food faith effort to maintain a supportive, productive environment.

 .. _mou: